57 Traveller reviews from Holiday Watchdog

 "My husband and i just got back after a great one week AI holiday in the Santana Hotel, when we arrived we were given a room on the ground floor witch was lovely but i like to sleep with the window open so when i asked the girl at reception if it was safe to do so she gave me keys to two room and told me to see if any of them would suit us, well they were both lovely so we took room 121 on the first floor nothing was any bother, I have to say a big thank you to Donna and James the bar staff they made us feel very welcome and Tracy in the dining room.
 Room was cleaned every day, clean towels every day and plenty to choose from at meal time would use the Santana Hotel again.
 Thank you again for a great holiday. "

-- Travel date: Fri 15th of November 2013
+- Travel date: 15th November 2013

 A good value for money hotel